circleci/circleci-docs/jekyll/_cci2/usage-statistics.md

 ---
 layout: classic-docs
-title: "Using the Static Installation Scripts"
+title: "Enabling Usage Statistics"
 category: [administration]
 order: 1
 description: "Using CircleCI 2.0 static installation scripts."
 hide: true
 ---

-# Installation Usage Statistics
+This document is for System Administrators who want to automatically send some aggregate usage statistics to CircleCI as described in the following sections:

+* TOC
+{:toc}

-This document is for System Administrators who want to automatically send some aggregate usage statistics to CircleCI.
-This data enhances our visibility into CircleCI installations and is used to better support you and ensure a smooth transition off 1.0.
+Usage statistics data enhances visibility into CircleCI installations and is used to better support you and ensure a smooth transition from CircleCI 1.0 to CircleCI 2.0.

-You can Opt-In to this feature by going to settings#usage-statistics and checking the box labeled `Automatically send some usage statistics to CircleCI`.
+Opt-In to this feature by going to Settings > Usage Statistics on the management console in Replicated.
+Then, enable the radio button labeled Automatically send some usage statistics to CircleCI as shown in the following screenshot.

 ![](  {{ site.baseurl }}/assets/img/docs/usage-statistics-setting.png)

 ## Detailed Usage Statistics

+The following sections provide information about the usage statistics CircleCI will gather when this setting is enabled.

-#### Weekly Account Usage
+### Weekly Account Usage

 | **Name** | **Type**  | **Purpose** |
 |  ------- | ------ | ------ |